KatBunny/Remember-That-Code/README.md

     Correspond with Html and CSS pages.

-* As a use, I want to click a card from one column and then click the matching card from another cell/column to try to make a match.
+* As a user, I want to click a card from one column and then click the matching card from another cell/column to try to make a match.

+    See Wire Frame

-* As a user, I want the user to be able to login and save progress to compare and  I want the user to easily navigate the webpage.
+* As a user, I to be able to login and save progress to compare and  I want the user to easily navigate the webpage.

     See Wireframe.

-* I want the user to be able to quit current subject they are playing and to start on a new subject if they please; or just to be able to quit altogether with the option to save data.
+* As a user, I want to be able to quit current subject they are playing and to start on a new subject if they please; or just to be able to quit altogether with the option to save data.
+I also want to access my account information, the ability to quit or save a game, and to login through this same drop down menu.
      Create a drop down menu or a button within the nav bar.

      ```` < div class = "dropdown">